CITISEN: A Deep Learning-Based Speech Signal-Processing Mobile Application: Introduction

+\item To the best of our knowledge, the proposed CITISEN is the first to integrate BNC and MA functions with SE in a mobile application.

+\item CITISEN has a user interface for performing SE on an prerecording or instant recording.
+The experimental results confirmed the SE function of improving short-time objective intelligibility (STOI) \cite{taal2011algorithm} and perceptual evaluation of speech quality (PESQ) \cite{rix2001perceptual} scores.

+\item CITISEN has an MA function that allows users to adapt the SE models to unseen background noises or speakers.
+The MA function is proven to provide notable STOI and PESQ improvements compared to the results without MA.

+\item CITISEN provides a novel BNC function that can evaluate SE performance under specific conditions, cover people’s tracks, and provide entertainment.
+The listening test results indicated that the BNC function could convert the background noise while maintaining the clarity and intelligibility of the converted speech signals.

+\item An acoustic scene classification (ASC) model was used to evaluate the BNC performance.
+The results showed that new background noise could be successfully recognized.
+Moreover, the ASC embeddings suggested that the conversation results from a silent background were close to a noisy background.
+Therefore, the BNC function can potentially serve as a data augmentation method for the ASC model when clean speech signals are unavailable.

+\item By simply replacing the settings with the associated model, CITISEN can utilize and evaluate other deep learning-based SE models not described in this study.
+Therefore, CITISEN can effectively reduce the development interval for converting SE models to industrial applications. \end{itemize}

 The remainder of this paper is organized as follows.
 Section II reviews related works.
-Section III presents the functions and user interface of the CITISEN application.
+Section III elaborates the functions and user interface of CITISEN.
 Section IV presents the experimental setup and results.
-Finally, Section V presents the conclusions of this study.
+Finally, Section V provides some concluding remarks regarding this research.

-\section{RELATED WORKS}
+\section{Related works}

-In this section, we first review the traditional filter-based SE method, which will be used for comparisons in the experiments.
-Then, we introduce the deep denoising autoencoder (DDAE)-based and fully convolutional network (FCN)-based SE methods, which are used as default SE models in CITISEN.
+In this section, we first review one traditional filter-based SE method and four neural-network-based SE models used for comparison in the experiments.
+Then, we introduce the concept of MA.

-\subsection{TRADITIONAL GAIN FUNCTION-BASED SE METHOD}
+\subsection{Traditional gain function-based SE method}

-For the SE task, we generally assume that the noisy speech signal $y[n]$ contains a clean speech signal $s[n]$ and noise signal $v[n]$.
+In the SE task, we generally assume that the noisy speech signal $x$ contains a clean speech signal $s$ and noise signal $v$.

-where $n$ is a time index.
-For the MMSE SE approach, the time-domain signal, $y[n]$, is first converted to a spectral feature, $Y[m,l]$, by a short time Fourier transform (STFT), where $m$ and $l$ denote the $m$th frequency bin and $l$th frame in the entire set of noisy spectral features, $\mathbf{Y}$.
-From Eq. (\ref{eq:ddae1}) , $\mathbf{Y}[m,l]$ can be expressed as
+For the MMSE SE \cite{ephraim1985speech, tsao2016generalized} approach, the time-domain signal, $x$, is first converted to a spectral feature, $X$, using the short-time Fourier transform (STFT).
+After the STFT, Eq. \ref{eq:SE_defination} can be expressed as: